PetBite/petbite.github.io/index.md

 - download the repo from the provided link
 - invoke flutter run

+The mobile app is also deployed on Google Play Console

 ## Development Status

 Our development status can be found [here](https://github.com/orgs/PetBite/projects/1)

+## Usability Evaluation

+The project's usability evaluation can be found [here](https://petbite.github.io/evaluation.html) (updated 12/6/2023)

 ## About Us